On this page:

 Vinyl wallpaper comes in a variety of styles, textures, and durability levels.
-You will have the choice between vinyl coated, solid sheet vinyl, coated fabric, and fabric-backed vinyl wallpaper rolls.
-Vinyl wallpaper is exceptionally durable and near water-proof, though in many cases it can be difficult to remove and painful to paint over.
+You will have the choice between vinyl-coated, solid sheet vinyl, coated fabric, and fabric-backed vinyl wallpaper rolls.
+Vinyl wallpaper is exceptionally durable and nearly water-proof, though in many cases, it can be difficult to remove and painful to paint over.

-Patterns get printed directly onto coated fabric wallpapers making these high-quality, breathable best-selling wallpapers very popular despite the more substantial price tag.
-However, these are not well-suited for the kitchen or bath because these paper backed products absorb moisture.
+Patterns can be printed directly onto coated fabric wallpapers, making these high-quality, breathable, best-selling wallpapers very popular despite the more substantial price tag.
+However, these are not well-suited for the kitchen or bath because these paper-backed products absorb moisture.

 Due mainly to its costly nature and high-traffic use, fabric-backed vinyl commonly gets used for commercial applications like hotel lobbies and rooms.
 However, it is also an excellent choice for home entertainment areas and playrooms.